Looking for a free date night near Greenville, SC?

-Looking for something to do that’s free for a date in Greenville, SC?
 Budget dates in Greenville are totally possible.
-We get that parents don’t always have the money for extravagant date nights but still want to get away and reconnect away from the kids.
+We get that parents don’t always have the money for extravagant date nights, but still want to get away and reconnect away from the kids.
 You don’t need a lot of money to do that!
-In fact, we’ve come up with lots of dates that are totally free.
+In fact, there are lots of dates that are totally free.

-If you can get a grandparent or family member or friend to watch the kids, then you don’t even need to pay for a sitter.
+If you can find a friend, grandparent, or other family member to watch the kids, you don’t even have to pay for a sitter.

 Go Swimming

-Grab your bathing suit, towel, and map and head out to any one of these swimming holes for a few hours away, soaking up the sun and enjoying the cool mountain waters that surround Greenville.
+Grab your bathing suit, towel, and map and head out to any one of these natural swimming holes for a few hours away.
+Soak up the sun, and enjoy the cool mountain waters that surround Greenville.

 Help Others

-Volunteering is a great way to learn how to be grateful for what we have – and who we have in our lives.
-By volunteering together as a couple, you can enjoy a shared experience that will not only bring you closer together but positively touch the lives of others.
+Volunteering is a great way to learn how to be grateful for what we have, and who we have in our lives.
+By volunteering together as a couple, you can enjoy a shared experience that will not only bring you closer but positively touch the lives of others.
 Here are several places to volunteer in the area.

 Go Miniature Golfing